 Gladys Faye Hancock, born Feb 15, 1909, was the daughter of Claude Archibald and Minnie Inez Ostermeier Hancock.
 She was a 1926 graduate of Mt.
 Comfort High School.
 Gladys attained her teaching degree from Indiana Central College; however, she later continued her education through courses at Butler University and Indiana University.

 After graduation, Gladys immediately returned to her alma mater to teach high school, and after the consolidation, she moved to Mt Vernon High School.
-She taught Mathematics, Latin, and Girls Physical Education classes.
-Gladys also served for many years as the sponsor of the senior class and helped regularly with production of the school’s yearbook.
+She taught mathematics, Latin, and girls physical education classes.
+Gladys also served for many years as the sponsor of the senior class and helped regularly with the production of the school’s yearbook.
 She was truly dedicated to her students.

 This scholarship was established in 1975 by the Mt.
 Comfort Alumni Association, many members of who had Gladys as their teacher and wanted to honor her dedication to education.

 Applicants must be graduating seniors from Mt.
 Vernon High School, be current U.S. citizens, be current residents of Buck Creek or Vernon Township in Hancock County, Indiana.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.